 Cut your pumpkin into smaller pieces and use a food processor to puree.
 Some pumpkins are much more watery than others.
 If you think your pumpkin is too watery, put cheesecloth in a strainer and let the pieces drain there a bit before you puree them.

 You may notice that your pumpkin puree is not as orange as what you buy in the store.
 There is a reason for this.
-What you buy in the store is actually butternut squash.
-However if you want more color for your pumpkin pies, just cook and puree a few carrots and mix in.
-Or add in a bit of natural red food coloring.
+Most of what you buy in the store is not pumpkin, but squash that has most likely been colored. 🙂 However if you want more color for your pumpkin pies, just cook and puree a few carrots and mix in.
+Or add in a bit of natural yellow food coloring.
 I don’t mind the pale color so I don’t add in anything.

 Do you make your own pumpkin puree in the fall?